 Unless otherwise provided by state law, Charter, or ordinance, the favorable vote of six of the eleven Supervisors is required to approve ordinances, resolutions or non-parliamentary motions.
 Ordinances require consideration at two separate meetings with at least five days intervening, a first reading and a final passage.
 Resolutions which have not been referred to committee may only be adopted by unanimous vote of all Supervisors present on the day of their introduction.
 The Clerk of the Board shall publish at the rear of the Rules of Order a list of actions, which require more than a majority vote of the Supervisors present.

-- A policy statement to express approval or disapproval
+- A policy statement to express approval or disapproval.

-- A formal proposal for action
+- A formal proposal for action.

-The Mayor has three choices in accordance with Board Rule 2.16:
+The Mayor has three choices in accordance with Board Rule 2.14 :

-The Final Action date varies from the Effective Date for a variety of reasons, including, but not limited to, those relating to ordinances listed under ‘Effective Dates’ below..
+The Final Action date varies from the Effective Date for a variety of reasons, including, but not limited to, those relating to ordinances listed under ‘Effective Dates’ below.
 For resolutions, the Final Action date is the approval date when the Mayor executes the legislation.
 For motions, the Final Action date is the approval date and action by the Board of Supervisors.
 For charter amendments and initiative ordinances, the Final Action date is, if and when, the amendment is approved by the voters of the City and County of San Francisco.

-Board Rule 2.16 states an ordinance concerning purely administrative matters, ordinances calling elections, appropriating money or levying taxes, and such other ordinances as provided by the Charter, are not subject to a referendum period and go into effect when the Mayor signs the approved legislation to the Clerk of the Board; or, if not signed by the Mayor, at the end of the 10-day period for consideration by the Mayor; or upon receipt of the Mayor’s written waiver of the remainder of the 10-day period; or after a veto is overridden.
-Except where provided otherwise by law, all ordinances that change major City policy shall go into effect at the beginning of the 31st day after such actions if no referendum petition is filed.
+Board Rule 2.16 states an ordinance concerning purely administrative matters, ordinances calling elections, appropriating money and levying taxes, and such other ordinances as provided by the Charter, go into effect when the Mayor returns the approved legislation to the Clerk of the Board; or, if not signed by the Mayor, at the end of the 10-day period for consideration by the Mayor, or upon receipt of the Mayor’s written waiver of the remainder of the 10-day period; or after a veto is overridden.
+Except where provided otherwise by law, all other ordinances shall go into effect at the beginning of the 31st day after such actions if no referendum petition is filed.
 Resolutions take effect immediately, unless otherwise specified within the resolution, upon approval by the Mayor, or, if not signed by the Mayor, at the end of the 10-day period for consideration by the Mayor, or immediately after a veto is overridden.